InterLinked1/orange-box/README.md

 The CAS is the important part.
 It's 2130+2750 Hz for about 80-85ms.
 The signal should end cleanly.
 If there is echo afterwards, it won't work.
 In Asterisk, you can play a dummy tone or quick audio file to suppress any echo that occurs if audio is not followed up immediately with more audio.

-As I said, this script doesn't generate the SAS or the CAS.
-That is your responsibility, and you can do this easily in Asterisk.
+TL;DR - this script doesn't generate the SAS or the CAS.
+That is your responsibility, but you can do this easily in Asterisk.

 #### System Requirements